Alexwolf21/deployment-pipeline/README.md

 ## How to Get Started
 1. Provision Infrastructure with Terraform
-   a.
+   1.a.
 Navigate to the terraform directory:
       cd terraform
-   b.
+   1.b.
 Initialise Terraform:
       terraform init
-   c.
+   1.c.
 Plan and Apply:
       terraform plan
       terraform apply -auto-approve
 This creates the Docker network my_network and deploys an Nginx container configured with nginx.conf

 2. Set Up Jenkins:
-Run Jenkins in Docker (ensuring it has access to the Docker daemon): docker run -d -p 8080:8080 -p 50000:50000 --name jenkins \
+   2.a.
+Run Jenkins in Docker (ensuring it has access to the Docker daemon): docker run -d -p 8080:8080 -p 50000:50000 --name jenkins \-v jenkins_home:/var/jenkins_home \-v /var/run/docker.sock:/var/run/docker.sock \jenkins/jenkins:lts
-  -v jenkins_home:/var/jenkins_home \
-  -v /var/run/docker.sock:/var/run/docker.sock \
-  jenkins/jenkins:lts

    Access Jenkins at http://localhost:8080 and complete the initial setup.

+   2.b.
 Configure the Pipeline Job:
    Create a new Pipeline job (e.g., Sample-App-Pipeline) in Jenkins.
    Under Pipeline script from SCM, set the SCM type to Git and provide the repository URL.
    Set the Script Path to Jenkinsfile.
    Save and run the job.

+   2.c.
 Pipeline Stages (Defined in Jenkinsfile):
    Checkout: Retrieves the latest code.
    Build: Uses the Dockerfile to build the Docker image for the Node.js app.
    Test: Runs tests (e.g., npm test).
    Deploy: Deploys the container onto my_network and maps port 3000.

-3. Deploy Monitoring with Prometheus and Grafana Configure Prometheus:
+3. Deploy Monitoring with Prometheus and Grafana
+   3.a.
+Configure Prometheus:
-Ensure your prometheus.yml is set to scrape metrics from the sample-app container Run Docker Compose:
+   Ensure your prometheus.yml is set to scrape metrics from the sample-app container

+   3.b.
+Run Docker Compose:
    From the root of the repository (where docker-compose.yml is located), run: docker-compose up -d or pull the docker image of Grafana with the same name mentioned in docker-compose.yml Prometheus will be available at http://localhost:9090 and Grafana at http://localhost:3001.

+   3.c.
 Configure Grafana:
    In Grafana, add Prometheus as a data source (URL: http://prometheus:9090 if on the same network, or http://127.0.0.1:9090).
    Create dashboards to visualize the metrics scraped from the sample-app’s /metrics endpoint.

 ## Additional Notes
 1.Environment Consistency: